 All Study in Palestine volunteers travel to and from Hebron in single or shared taxis that pass through checkpoints.

-You will find all the necessary information about how to get to Hebron and Study in Palestine with relevant contact information in these four articles:
+You may find all the necessary information about how to get to Hebron, Palestine, in these three articles, along with the rest of this article:

 How Do I Get a Visa to Visit Palestine?